dbt-labs/dbt-codegen/integration_tests/README.md

 - **Temporary**: Set these environment variables in your shell before running the tests.
 This is the easiest way to get started, but you'll have to set them every time you open a new terminal.
 - **Reusable**: If you anticipate developing for multiple sessions, set these environment variables in your shell profile (like `~/.bashrc` or `~/.zshrc`).
 This way, you won't have to set them every time you open a new terminal.

-The environment variables you'll need to set for each adapter are:
+The environment variables you'll need to set for each adapter when running tests with the bash script:

 ```bash
 # Postgres — these are the defaults for the Docker container so actually have values